Steven Ray Thacker: Laci Dawn Hill

 On December 23, 1999, in Bixby, Oklahoma, Thacker arrived at the house of 25-year-old Laci Dawn Hill (May 13, 1974 – December 23, 1999), after he responded to an advertisement put up by Hill, who wanted to sell a pool table.
 However, Thacker entered Hill's home with the intention of robbing her.
 When Thacker held Hill at knifepoint, the latter informed Thacker that they could go to a nearby ATM to retrieve some money.
 With the failure of the robbery bid, Thacker kidnapped Hill from her house and took her to a remote cabin, where he raped her.

 After raping Hill, Thacker decided to murder her in order to silence her and avoid getting caught.
 He first strangled Hill with his hands and/or a piece of cloth before he went on to plunge the knife into Hill's chest twice, causing her death.
 Thacker hid Hill's lifeless, half-naked body on the cabin floor covered with box springs and several mattresses.

-The Hill's body was found by the police six days after her murder.
+Hill's body was found by the police six days after her murder.
 The police managed to identify Thacker as the murderer after investigations indicated that he had stolen Hill's debit and credit cards to purchase Christmas gifts for his family.
 By then, Thacker had already fled to Missouri in a stolen car.